pfillima/fa18-516-06/paper/paper.md

 ### Azure Data Lake Store

 Data lakes are scalable repositories of data stored in its original format.
-The Azure Data Lake Store allows users to store data within a Hadoop Distributed File System compliant file system for use with big data analytics.
-The latest release of Azure Data Lake, Gen2, is multimodal in that there is both BLOB object storage and file system storage.
-With the first edition, there was only BLOB storage.
+The Azure Data Lake Store allows users to store data within a Hadoop Distributed File System (HDFS) -compliant file system for use with big data analytics.
+Azure Data Lake is a cost-effective way to store scalable unstructured data in secure, active-directory environment.

+The latest release of Azure Data Lake in June, 2018, named Gen2, is multimodal in that there is both BLOB object storage and now file system storage.